Reviews You Can Rely On

 Our Verdict

 Carrying your cooler far away from your car is no longer a chore with backpack coolers, and we think the IceMule Pro is the best one of the bunch.
 Despite many new backpack models to the market, this impressive model remains our favorite to carry like a backpack.
 Of all the backpack coolers we tested, this one is the most comfortable to carry when fully loaded.
 It has soft, wide shoulder straps and a ventilated back.
 Designed to use air as insulation, the IceMule is a much more flexible cooler than most, which helps it stay comfortable on your hike to your secret spot.
 Though its roll-top design and air filling have a bit of a learning curve, they offer a durable design with a decent capacity - like an insulated dry bag.
-Compare it to top competitors in our review of the best soft coolers.
+Compare it to top competitors in our review of soft coolers.

 REASONS TO BUY